 TiVo Stream 4K review: Should I buy it?

-The TiVo Stream 4K is a great smart TV device if you don’t mind a few compromises.
+If you don’t mind a few compromises, the TiVo Stream 4K is a great smart TV device.
 The design and simplicity aren’t as good as you’ll find with the Chromecast with Google TV and the dual interface experience is annoying, but that is about all we can complain about here.

 4K video quality is great, and having the power of Android TV is definitely convenient in terms of content availability.
-The remote, while less aesthetically pleasing, is full of options and features that come in handy and save some button presses while navigating around.
+While less aesthetically pleasing, the remote is full of options and features that come in handy and save some button presses while navigating around.
 Not to mention it’s more comfortable.

 Other options: The best Android TV boxes you can buy

 Unless you’re a massive TiVo fan, we’d recommend Google’s streaming device for most users.
-That is, unless you can find the TiVo Stream 4K at a discount.
+We also recommend Amazon’s Fire TV Stick 4K Max ($54.99) and the Roku Streaming Stick 4K ($49.99).
+They’re priced right around the TiVo Stream 4K but offer smoother experiences and better remotes — unless you can find the TiVo Stream 4K at a discount.
 Thankfully, you can.
 While both have a $49.99 MSRP, you can often find the TiVo Stream 4K for under $40.
 At that price, the TiVo Stream 4K becomes more appealing, especially as a secondary device for a guest room or den.